5 Ways Slate's AI Features Are Built for Online Learning

 That analysis work is sophisticated.
 It involves reviewing existing materials, understanding organizational context, identifying gaps in current training, and determining what success looks like.
 Skipping it produces courses that are technically complete but strategically misaligned.

-Claude as the analysis layer
+Your AI assistant as the analysis layer

 Crucially, this analysis phase is not disconnected from the authoring tool.
-Users can talk to their existing Slate course library during this phase: "What compliance training do we already have?", "Show me courses tagged for onboarding," "What gaps exist in our Q1 curriculum?"
+Creators can talk to their existing Slate course library during this phase: "What compliance training do we already have?", "Show me courses tagged for onboarding," "What gaps exist in our Q1 curriculum?"
 This context makes the planning far more grounded, because the analysis accounts for what already exists rather than treating every course as a greenfield project.

 Course management through conversation